Is dating redundant for queer guys?

 I guess he’s right.
 In many ways, dating is different for queer guys – the reality and rules of our relationships can often be almost unrecognisable from the Hollywood version of dating that straight guys like Ro seem to aspire to.

-The casual and open nature of guy-on-guy of hookups, sexual encounters, and some relationships can be incredibly liberating, but for many people the ups and downs of trying to meet other guys can be a frustrating and isolating experience.
+The casual and open nature of guy-on-guy of hookups, sexual encounters, and some relationships can be incredibly liberating, but – for many of us that identify as queer – the ups and downs of trying to meet other guys can be a frustrating and isolating experience.

 Learning from our past

 For queer guys, hooking up has always required a bit of ingenuity.
 Tactics included signals, codes, a secret language, beats, and cruising grounds.
-In life before the internet, personal ads were one strategy – writing letters, waiting for responses – the success rate was low, but it must have seemed like it was worth the effort.
+In life before the internet, personal ads were a key strategy – writing letters, waiting for responses – the success rate was low, but it undoubtedly was worth the effort.

-With the decriminalisation of homosexuality in countries like the UK, the rise of LGBTQ bars and safe spaces made it easier for queer people to meet each other – drawing queer people together in the bigger cities, creating a queer ‘scene’ and a sense of community.
+With the decriminalisation of homosexuality in many countries across the world, the rise of LGBTQ bars and safe spaces made it easier for queer people to meet each other – drawing queer people together in the bigger cities, creating a queer ‘scene’ and a sense of community.

 Unleashing the power of dating apps